DaoCloud/public-helm-charts-mirror/README.md

 # Add New Repo/Charts

-Create New PR , like todo
+Create New PR , like https://github.com/DaoCloud/public-helm-charts-mirror/pull/2